Oregon vs. UCLA Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Oregon vs. UCLA Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 30

-Saturday's contest that pits the Oregon Ducks (9-3, 1-0 Pac-12) against the UCLA Bruins (6-6, 1-0 Pac-12) at Matthew Knight Arena has a projected final score of 74-66 (based on our computer prediction) in favor of Oregon, who is favored in this matchup by our model.
-Tipoff is at 4:00 PM ET on December 30.
+Saturday's game at Matthew Knight Arena has the Oregon Ducks (9-3, 1-0 Pac-12) going head to head against the UCLA Bruins (6-6, 1-0 Pac-12) at 4:00 PM ET on December 30.
+Our computer prediction projects a 74-66 victory for Oregon, who are favored by our model.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!